—Milken Family Foundation Chairman and Co-Founder Lowell Milken

 Currently serving as chairman of two global corporations, and having graduated Phi Beta Kappa and summa cum laude from the UC Berkeley — receiving the School of Business Administration's Most Outstanding Student Award — and earning his law degree from UCLA with the highest honors, Lowell Milken has brought business-minded leadership to the cause-driven ideals of MFF, which he co-founded in 1982 with his brother Michael Milken.
 With the underlying commitment to help people help themselves and those around them to live productive and satisfying lives, MFF seeks to realize this goal by unlocking the power of human potential.

-Recognizing the need to not only reward excellence in teaching, but also to generate it, Lowell formulated TAP™: The System for Teacher and Student Advancement in 1999.
-A comprehensive research-based strategy to attract high-caliber talent to the American teaching profession, TAP's proven system now impacts over 20,000 teachers and 200,000 students across the country and is growing exponentially.
+Recognizing the need to not only reward excellence in teaching, but also to generate it, Lowell formulated TAP™: The System for Teacher and Student Advancement in 1999, and later founded the National Institute for Excellence in Teaching in 2005 as an independent public charity to support and manage TAP nationally and to foster powerful teacher quality initiatives through the NIET Best Practices Center.
+A comprehensive research-based strategy to attract high-caliber talent to the American teaching profession, TAP's proven system along with NIET's Best Practices network, now impacts over 200,000 teachers and 2.5 million students across the country and is growing exponentially.
 Based on an integrated model of career advancement, professional growth, focused accountability and performance-based compensation for educators, TAP is a proven system for increasing student achievement and teacher effectiveness.

 Lowell's proactive approach to education reform is at work at Los Angeles: High Tech High, which offers students a public charter school curriculum rich in technology and complemented by real-world internships.